andrewcbancroft/andrewcbancroft-blog/README.md

 # notes
-Dataday.life is Andrew Bancroft's journal-style outlet for describing data discoveries from day to day.
+andrewcbancroft.com is Andrew Bancroft's outlet for sharing bits of what he's learning, one byte at a time.
+Content emphasizes iOS development in Swift.

 ## To Deploy